 3. Managing Inventory

-You need an accurate inventory of your products so customers can place their orders without worry about delays or backorders.
+You need an accurate inventory of your products so customers can place their orders without worrying about delays or backorders.

 If you don't know how much inventory you have, how can you order more?